 Windows 2012 comes with Network Load Balancing (NLB).
 If you use NLB, you do not need web nodes at all.

-The worker node contains services like Web Browser Based File Manager, Storage Service Connectors, and more.
+The worker node contains services like Web Browser Based File Manager, Storage Service Connectors, Active Directory connectors and other key components.
 Again, additional nodes can be added as the load increases.
-There is cache information located on each node, therefore, users will have an affinity to a single node once it is assigned.

-For small number of users (< 1000 users), you can have one centrestack server that contains all the web node, worker node and database components and use it for production environment.
+For small number of users (< 1000 users), you can have one CentreStack server that contains all the web node, worker node, database and file storage components and use it for production environment.

 In this guide, we use Windows DFS Network File Share as the backend storage.
 If you are using OpenStack Swift, Amazon S3-Compatible or Windows Azure Blob, they will work as well.
 The Storage Configuration page will be different for different storage options.